Establish a Contractual Relationship

 Registrars must demonstrate full and correct operation of client systems within the Operational Test and Evaluation (OT&E) environment before connecting to the Shared Registration System (SRS).
 You may begin development of your client applications before you receive your user IDs and passwords, but you will not be able to complete it until Verisign has established your account.

 Verisign requires that each server that communicates with the SRS has a certificate that meets or exceeds industry accepted secure key sizes and signing algorithms.
 Verisign supports certificates from the following Certification Authorities:

 To develop the client end to the SRS, you must implement EPP software.
 Verisign has developed EPP SDKs and guides to help you develop your client application.

 If you choose to develop your own EPP implementation, it must be based on RFC-5730, the published protocol specification.
-You will need to acquire and incorporate an implementation of the Secure Sockets Layer (SSL) protocol into your EPP software.
+You will need to acquire and incorporate an implementation of the SSL protocol into your EPP software.

 Testing and Evaluation

 You will receive your user IDs and passwords to the OT&E environment after Verisign has established your account.
 You will be provided information to complete the technical certification test.
 When you are ready to demonstrate technical operation and qualify for access to the SRS, contact Verisign Customer Affairs Office.
 For assistance with testing, contact Verisign Support.

 Whether you want to increase registrations or renewals, expand to new markets, or enhance services, Verisign has the tools, resources and registry services to help.
 Click here for more information.